-11 Nomination of court experts for evaluation of the damage
+10 Nomination of court experts for evaluation of the damage

-11.1 In April 2000 the Conseil Genéral de Vendée and 47 other claimants requested that the experts appointed by the Tribunal de Grande Instance in Sables d'Olonne should be instructed to evaluate the damage by contamination of the affected sectors, in particular fisheries, the tourism industry, municipalities, départements and regions.
-They also requested that the Court should order the 1992 Fund to intervene in the proceedings.

-- 11.2 Under French law a person who has suffered damage is entitled to a court survey (expertise judiciaire) for the purpose of assessing his loss.
-The request to the Court in Sables d'Olonne was made not by the individual claimants in the fishery and tourism sectors but by regional public bodies. - 11.3 At a court hearing the 1992 Fund stated that it did not object in principle to being forced to intervene in the proceedings.
+- 10.1 In April 2000 the Conseil Genéral de Vendée and 47 other claimants requested that experts appointed by the Tribunal de Grande Instance in Sables d'Olonne should be instructed to evaluate the damage by contamination of the affected sectors, in particular fisheries, the tourism industry, municipalities, départements and regions.
+They also requested that the Court should order the 1992 Fund to intervene in the proceedings. - 10.2 Under French law a person who has suffered damage is entitled to a court survey (expertise judiciaire) for the purpose of assessing his loss.
+The request to the Court in Sables d'Olonne was made not by the individual claimants in the fishery and tourism sectors but by regional public bodies. - 10.3 At a court hearing the 1992 Fund stated that it did not object in principle to being forced to intervene in the proceedings.
 However, the Fund did not agree to the proposed extended mandate for the court experts.
 The Fund made the point that if the Court were to give the experts the proposed mandate this would impose a considerable workload on them.
 The Fund informed the Court that the proposed task, ie to assess the losses suffered by all victims, was exactly the task carried out by the experts engaged by Steamship Mutual and the 1992 Fund.
 Attention was drawn to the Fund's established policy to endeavour to reach out-of-court settlements.
 The Fund requested that the proposed mandate of the experts should be modified to the effect that the experts should make an evaluation of the damage only at the specific request of the individual victims in order to avoid interference with the claims handling carried out through the Claims Handling Office in Lorient.
 In May 2000 the Court in Sables d'Olonne decided in accordance with the Fund's request. - In July 2000, the Département de Loire-Atlantique and 22 communes in Loire Atlantique requested that the Tribunal Administratif in Nantes should appoint experts to assess their damage.
-In September 2000 the Court appointed a panel of experts (the same as those already appointed by the Tribunal de Grande Instance in Sables d'Olonne see paragraph 11.3) to assess the extent of the damage sustained by the claimants. - In August 2000, 23 communes of Charente-Maritime requested that the Tribunal Administratif in Poitiers should appoint court experts to assess their damage.
-In September 2000 the Court decided to nominate the same experts as those appointed by the Tribunal de Grande Instance in Sables d'Olonne to assess the damage. - 11.6 The court experts referred to in paragraphs 11.3 11.5 held their first meetings in early December 2000.
+In September 2000 the Court appointed a panel of experts (the same as those already appointed by the Tribunal de Grande Instance in Sables d'Olonne see paragraph 10.3) to assess the extent of the damage sustained by the claimants. - In August 2000, 23 communes of Charente-Maritime requested that the Tribunal Administratif in Poitiers should appoint court experts to assess their damage.
+In September 2000 the Court decided to nominate the same experts as those appointed by the Tribunal de Grande Instance in Sables d'Olonne to assess the damage.